from the Trib

 "This was obviously an arson fire," said Fire Cmdr.
 Will Knight.

-the Sun-Times has a better article.
+from the Tribthe Sun-Times has a better article.

 2.04.2009